dexie/dexie-website/docs/Table/Table.orderBy().md

 title: 'Table.orderBy()'
 ---

-Return a collection of all items in table ordered by given index.
+Return a collection of all items in table where the property is set to an [indexable type](https://dexie.org/docs/Indexable-Type) ordered by given indexed property.
+Objects where the property is not set to an [indexable type](https://dexie.org/docs/Indexable-Type) will not be included in the result.

 ### Syntax